ermanimer/apigateway/README.md

 [![codecov](https://codecov.io/gh/ermanimer/apigateway/graph/badge.svg?token=rbFp8CZIRk)](https://codecov.io/gh/ermanimer/apigateway)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ermanimer/apigateway)](https://goreportcard.com/report/github.com/ermanimer/apigateway)

-Apigateway is an API gateway designed for use in development environments or sandboxes.
+**apigateway** is an API gateway designed for use in development environments or sandboxes.
 It follows these principles in its design:

  - Its configuration is simple.
  - It can be used directly within Docker Compose.